celestiaorg/celestia-app/x/blob/README.md

 #### `GovMaxSquareSize`

-`GovMaxSquareSize` is the maximum size of a data square that is considered valid by the validator set.
-This value is superseded by the `MaxSquareSize`, which is hardcoded and cannot change without hardforking the chain.
+`GovMaxSquareSize` is a governance modifiable parameter that is used to determine the max effective square size.
 See [ADR021](../../docs/architecture/adr-021-restricted-block-size.md) for more details.